FardeenDevra/react-sample-exercise/README.md

 # react-sample-exercise
-React sample project for practice
+React sample project for practice and learning